How to Pack for a Dive Trip

 Tech & Electronics

-Electronics restrictions are becoming stricter every year, especially around lithium batteries and power banks.
+Electronics restrictions on airlines are becoming tighter every year, especially around lithium batteries and power banks.

 In many parts of Asia, power banks are not even allowed in your overhead carry-on.
 They need to stay under the seat with you in your personal item.

 A power bar is one of my favourite travel hacks.
-It makes me very popular at airports.
+It makes me very popular at airports!
+There are never enough outlets.

 Shev’s Plane kit